What's Eating Gilbert Grape: Reception

 Leonardo DiCaprio's performance received widespread critical acclaim, garnering the then-19-year-old an Academy Award nomination for Best Supporting Actor, making him the seventh-youngest nominee in the category.

-The film had a limited release December 17, 1993, and wide release March 4, 1994.
+The film had a limited release on December 17, 1993, and wide release on March 4, 1994.
 The wide release garnered $2,104,938 in its first weekend.
 It was considered a box-office bomb, with the total domestic gross for the film of $10,032,765, although it achieved greater success on home video.

 The film received positive reviews, with many critics praising the performances by Depp and DiCaprio.
-The latter was singled out for his performance in the film, many saying that DiCaprio stole the film from the lead actor, Depp.
-On Rotten Tomatoes, the film was given a 90% score, and an average rating of 7.40/10, based on 50 reviews.
+The latter was singled out for his performance in the film, many saying DiCaprio stole the film from lead actor Depp.
+On Rotten Tomatoes, the film was given a 90% score, and an average rating of 7.40/10, based on 51 reviews.
 The site's consensus states: "It's sentimental and somewhat predictable, but those are small complaints, given the tender atmosphere and moving performances at the heart of What's Eating Gilbert Grape."
-Metacritic calculated an average score of 73 out of 100, based on 20 reviews, indicating "generally favorable reviews".
+Metacritic calculated an average score of 73 out of 100, based on 20 reviews, indicating "generally favorable" reviews.

-The New York Times film critic, Janet Maslin, praised DiCaprio's performance, writing, "The film's real show-stopping turn comes from Mr. DiCaprio, who makes Arnie's many tics so startling and vivid that at first he is difficult to watch...
+The New York Times film critic Janet Maslin praised DiCaprio's performance, writing, "The film's real show-stopping turn comes from Mr. DiCaprio, who makes Arnie's many tics so startling and vivid that at first he is difficult to watch...
 The performance has a sharp, desperate intensity from beginning to end."

-Roger Ebert of the Chicago Sun-Times described it as "one of the most enchanting films of the year," and said that DiCaprio deserved to win the Academy Award for Best Supporting Actor, for which he was nominated.
+Roger Ebert of the Chicago Sun-Times described it as "one of the most enchanting films of the year", and said DiCaprio deserved to win the Academy Award for Best Supporting Actor, for which he was nominated.

-Todd McCarthy of Variety found the film a "bemused view on life", and remarked that "Depp manages to command center screen with a greatly affable, appealing characterization."
+Todd McCarthy of Variety found the film a "bemused view on life", and remarked that "Depp manages to command center screen with a greatly affable, appealing characterization".

 The Washington Posts Desson Howe thought that the film was an earnest but highly predictable effort.

-Film Review praised Leonardo DiCaprio as the mentally disabled brother, calling it "a performance of astonishing innocence and spontaneity," bringing "a touching credibility to a very difficult part."
+Film Review praised Leonardo DiCaprio as the mentally disabled brother, calling it "a performance of astonishing innocence and spontaneity", bringing "a touching credibility to a very difficult part".